sanity-io/sanity-shopify-studio/README.md

 <p><img width="800" alt="Shopify dashboard widgets" src="https://user-images.githubusercontent.com/209129/141157755-37f4c8aa-9b1a-489e-9264-a6cacfb9a0dd.png"></p>

-This studio comes pre-installed with two Shopify dashboard widgets: `shopify-connect` and `shopify-intro`, provided by the [`sanity-plugin-dashboard-widget-shopify`](https://github.com/sanity-io/sanity-plugin-dashboard-widget-shopify) plugin.
+This studio comes preinstalled with two Shopify dashboard widgets: `shopify-connect` and `shopify-intro`, provided by the [`sanity-plugin-dashboard-widget-shopify`](https://github.com/sanity-io/sanity-plugin-dashboard-widget-shopify) plugin.

 These can be configured and removed as you see fit.
 Please consult the plugin repo for more information.